PHPSerializer/laravel5-json-api-demo/readme.md

 ### Import the database dump

-The database we will be using it's called `employees`.
+The database we will be using it's called `northwind`.

 ```
-$ gunzip < employees.sql.gz | mysql -u USERNAME -pPASSWORD employees
+$ gunzip < northwind.sql.gz | mysql -u USERNAME -pPASSWORD northwind
 ```